 Meanwhile, if the stain is fresh and has not settled well on the carpet, most probably, you will get rid of the glue with this technique.

-2. Apply Vinegar to Remove Glue
+2. Apply Vinegar to Get Glue Out of Carpet

 Carpet glue removers have always been controversial, as most of them do not perform their duty well for which they have been made.
 Therefore, these artificial carpet glue removers have lost their worth.
 But, there is nothing to worry about, as there are many other approaches using which glue can be eliminated from the surface of the carpet.